- What does lyre mean in the following sentence?

 - Entrance.

-The acme means the highest point, summit, or peak (literally or figuratively).
-It does not mean the end (B), bottom (C), or entrance (D).
+Acme means the highest point or peak.
+It does not mean end (B), bottom (C), or entrance (D).

 - Refined.